 Especially intrigued by the analysis of the victims’ primary documents, Dwork’s beautiful Terezin Album of Mariánka Zadikow is an annotated, edited poesie album collected by a Jewish inmate as the Germans pressed forward with deportations from Theresienstadt.
 Dwork’s A Boy in Terezín: The Private Diary of Pavel Weiner is an annotated, edited diary written by a Prague boy during his third and last year in the Terezín transit camp, from April 1944 until April 1945; it was his bar mitzvah year.

 Dwork is currently engaged in two projects.
 Saints and Liars is about Americans — Quakers, Unitarians, secular people, Jews — who traveled to Europe to aid and, step by step, engaged in rescuing people targeted by Nazi Germany and its allies.
 Few of the Americans who hurtled into action on behalf of the Nazis’ victims are known today.
-The inspired efforts and blazing successes of people like Martha and Waitstill Sharp, Moses Beckelman, Laura Margolis, Marjorie McClelland, Elisabeth and Robert Dexter, and Herta and Noel Field elicit hardly a flicker of recognition.
+The inspired efforts and successes of people like Martha and Waitstill Sharp, Moses Beckelman, Laura Margolis, Marjorie McClelland, Elisabeth and Robert Dexter, and Herta and Noel Field elicit hardly a flicker of recognition.
 Dwork seeks to understand the choices and courses they pursued.
 Zooming in on a series of concrete situations (in Prague, 1939; Vilna, 1940; Shanghai, 1941; Marseille, 1942; Lisbon, 1943; and Geneva, 1945), Saints and Liars traces the development of initiatives on the ground and how they unfolded in real time.
 Analyzing these daring ventures, unlikely factors come into focus: luck, impulse, ambition, fortuitous circumstance, timing.

 Dear Tante Elisabeth: An Extraordinary, Ordinary Christian during the Holocaust draws upon a cache of over 1,000 letters written by Jewish parents to their children and from the children to their parents.
 Sent through Elisabeth Luz, a middle-aged, middle-class Christian woman in Stäfa, Switzerland, these letters tell much about daily life, and elucidate the complexities of communication, denial, and silence during and after the Nazi years.

 Debórah Dwork has been, inter alia, a Guggenheim Fellow, a Fellow at the Woodrow Wilson International Center for Scholars, and a Fellow of the American Council of Learned Societies.
-A member of the U.S. delegation to the 31-member state International Holocaust Remembrance Alliance, Dwork serves on many advisory boards and works with non-profit organizations and foundations concerned with Holocaust education.
-Above all, Professor Dwork is a teacher and mentor to undergraduate and doctoral students who value her commitment to training the next generation of Holocaust scholars.
+A member of the U.S. delegation to the 33-member state International Holocaust Remembrance Alliance, Dwork serves on many advisory boards and works with non-profit organizations and foundations concerned with Holocaust education.
+Above all, Professor Dwork is a teacher and mentor to students who value her commitment to training the next generation of Holocaust scholars.